MrCheesie/alris_games/README.md

 5. Creating a pull request

 ## Game engine
 The games are currently made in lua using the love2d framework and exported to the web with `love.js`.
+Tools are made with vanilla JavaScript, HTML and CSS.

 ## Site